diffblue/gitlab/doc/user/project/import/github.md

 To open an repository in GitLab URL after it has been imported, select its GitLab path.

-Completed imports could be re-imported by clicking **Re-import** and specifying new name.
-This will create new copy of source project.
+Completed imports can be re-imported by selecting **Re-import** and specifying new name.
+This creates a new copy of the source project.

 ![GitHub importer page](img/import_projects_from_github_importer_v12_3.png)